 I’ve found that the disturbing collages of Annegret Soltau have really appealed to my students.
 They’ve enjoyed photographing themselves, collaging and combining it with stitch.
 There is huge potential for them to draw sections too.

 Ben Giles has all sorts of collages on his website.
-Just click on the image to see more.
 He is a great opportunity if students wish to combine collage with their own photographs.
 They often seem to have a surreal or dream-like quality to them.

 David Adey pins his collage onto foam panels.
 Many of his artworks are ‘human form’ or ‘bits of human’, and by that I mean lips or legs that make elaborate patterns.
 Shapes and images are hidden within the human form.

-Derek Gores (below) is a master of collage and a recycling artist.
+Derek Gores is a master of collage and a recycling artist.
 He recycles magazines, labels, data, and assorted found analog and digital materials to create the works on canvas.
 I’d only recommend this to a really able student as it’s far more difficult than it looks.
-He has a great website too – click on the image to go there.
+Check out his inspiring website.

 The artist below, Dolan Geiman, is new to me and I stumbled upon him when researching for this blog post.
 His paper collages would be ideal for a ‘different cultures’ project.
 They have a powerful feel as the subject stares back at you!
 He does ‘faux taxidermy’ too.
 Check out his site by clicking the image below.